cseanburns/journal-issues/manuscript.md

 and tools to support that communicative system.
-Yet despite the fact that they have played a major role as a communicative system in the last thirty years, they have not truly changed how peer-reviewed publishing works.
+Yet despite the fact that they have played a major role as a communicative system in the last thirty years, the internet and the web have not truly changed how peer-reviewed publishing works.
-Instead, we continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions,
+Instead, journals continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions,